azrielmt/sql-challenge/README.md

 # There is a separate SQL file for the table creations only.

 # That specific folder also has a picture of the ERD created, as well as a text document that shows.
+QuickDBD was used to create the ERD.

 # I would like some comments on primary keys please, I feel as though I may have not done that 100% so please let me know.